Bangladesh’s former chief justice SK Sinha sentenced to 11 years in graft case | Law-Order

 - Bangladesh

 Dhaka Special Judge 4 Shaikh Nazmul Alam sentenced the former chief justice, who currently lives in the United States, to seven years in prison for money laundering and another four years for criminal breach of trust.
-The prison terms will run concurrently, Dhaka Tribune newspaper reported.
+The prison terms will run concurrently.

 ''(Justice) SK Sinha is the principal beneficiary of the laundered money,'' the court said in its verdict.

-Sinha, 69, was sentenced to 11 years in prison in a case involving the laundering of Tk4 crore taken in credit from the Farmers Bank, now known as the Padma Bank, the report said.
+Sinha, 70, was sentenced to 11 years in prison in a case involving the laundering of Tk 4 crore (USD 4,70,000) taken in credit from the Farmers Bank, now known as the Padma Bank.

+The judgment came four years after Sinha resigned while on a visit abroad as the government alleged he was involved in corrupt practices.

+Sinha, Bangladesh’s first chief justice from the minority Hindu community, has alleged that he was forced to resign because he opposed Bangladesh’s incumbent ''undemocratic'' and ''authoritarian'' regime.

 Among the 10 others tried in the case, Tangail residents, Md Shahjahan and Niranjan Chandra Saha, were acquitted as the charges against them were not proven.

-The rest have been given different terms of jail and slapped with fines, the report said.
+The rest have been given different terms of jail and slapped with fines.

-Sinha, Bangladesh’s first chief justice from the minority Hindu community, has alleged that he was forced to resign because he opposed Bangladesh’s incumbent “undemocratic” and “authoritarian” regime.
+AKM Shamim, former managing director of Farmers Bank, has been jailed for four years and fined Tk 50,000.

+Ranjit Chandra Saha, a personal aide to Justice Sinha, and his wife Shantri Roy got three years each and fined Tk 10,000.

 In his autobiography “A Broken Dream: Rule of Law, Human Rights and Democracy”, Sinha said he was forced to resign in 2017 following intimidation and threats, drawing a sharp reaction from Prime Minister Sheikh Hasina who had accused some anti-government newspapers of backing him.